mrs4ndman/mrs4ndman/README.md

-### MrSandman
+# MrSandman, also known as Jowi / Juan

-Hi there!
+### Hi there!
 Welcome to the treacherous world of: my profile :)

-Available: Custom configs, some forked repos and other info about me / my projects
+- Available for everyone: Custom configs, some forked repos and other info about me / my projects

 - Currently learning:
   * Bash scripting